nasa/instructions/docs/about_section_instructions.md

 ### Where These Instructions Apply

-There are instructions for the public facing GitHub!
+There are instructions for the public-facing GitHub!
 Specifically the NASA org at https://github.com/nasa

-These instructions are not for any other internal GitHub or GitLab instance.
+These instructions are not for any internal GitHub or GitLab instance.

 More general instructions for Open Sourcing Code are on <a href="https://code.nasa.gov/#/guide">https://code.nasa.gov/#/guide</a>